How to brew coffee by using a French press (cafetiere)

 Give the grounds a gentle stir with a bamboo paddle or chopstick.
 Allow the coffee to bloom for 30 seconds.

 Pour the remaining water and place the lid gently on top of the grounds.
 Don’t plunge just yet.
 Let the coffee steep for four minutes.
-Four.
-Don’t guess.
+I recommend timing this, don’t guess.